-Cattle are herbivores.
-A typical cow or calf's diet consists of hay or roughage (80 to 90 percent of total dry matter), some type of commercial feed that includes grain, vitamins and minerals, and water.
-Proper feeding of cattle can be complicated and requires a combination of scientific knowledge, creativity and good management skills.
-The amounts and types of feed that a single cow, calf or bull is fed depends on how much he/she weighs, how old he/she is, how much milk she gives (for cows), and where she is in her gestation cycle.
-Cattle spend approximately 6 hours a day grazing and another 8 hours ruminating.The Zoo's Hereford heifer receives mixed grass hay twice daily.
-She is also given leafeater biscuits for enrichment and training purposes.
+These herbivores' diet typically consists of hay or roughage (80 to 90 percent of total dry matter), commercial feed that includes grain, vitamins and minerals, and water.
+Proper feeding of cattle can be complicated and requires a combination of scientific knowledge, creativity and good management.
+The amount and type of feed that a single cow, calf or bull is fed depends on how much he or she weighs, how old he or she is, how much milk a cow gives and where she is in her gestation cycle.
+Cattle spend approximately six hours a day grazing and another eight hours ruminating.

 Females reach sexual maturity when they are about 1 year old and typically have their first calf around age 2.
 Breeding can continue until a female is about 12 years old and can occur year-round.
 Estrus (heat) is the period of time when a cow or heifer is sexually receptive and signals that an egg is about to be released.
 It normally occurs every 18 to 24 days.
 The average time that a female is in standing heat is about 12 to 18 hours.
 A female in standing heat allows males to mount her as she stands.
 Ovulation follows standing heat.
 Breeding can be natural or through artificial insemination.